“With Unissey, we thwart identity theft attempts in less than five seconds”

 Today, we already use passwords to use services on the Internet.
 Why change?

 The password is an excellent security system but on four conditions: it must be long, complex, changed frequently and noted nowhere!
-Which is rarely the case, especially when you have 80 or 100as is the case today.
+Which is rarely the case, especially when you have 80 or 100 passwords as is the case today.
 Because they are often reused across multiple sites, passwords stolen in an attack can then be used by hackers to log into all of your other accounts.
 Therefore, to secure access to your account, some companies require two-step authentication systems where you receive a code over the phone or a link in your email, then return to the site, etc. It is very laborious.

 What are the existing means of biometrics on the Internet?

-Physics … specific to human, measurable and unique to each individual can be used as biometrics.
+Physics … physical specific to human, measurable and unique to each individual can be used as biometrics.
 You can even see birth certificates with footprints!
-But, of course, it is not very practical to reuse Also developed are the , the iris plant
+But, of course, it is not very practical to reuse Also developed are the fingerprints , the iris plant

 Facial recognition, is it really safe?